 Continuing from the previous text, the story resumes.
-I saw the manager responsible for the water bar's products, who every morning pours the Lipton yellow can into a large box specifically for tea leaves, then puts on disposable gloves and mixes the tea powder evenly with both hands.
+I saw the manager responsible for the water bar's products, who every morning pours the Lipton yellow can into a large box specifically for tea leaves, then puts on disposable gloves and mixes the tea powder evenly.
 I initially thought they only used the Lipton yellow can to brew tea, and after returning home, I bought the same packaged products and followed the tea-to-water ratio as instructed by the water bar staff to brew it.
 However, the tea brewed at that time, when mixed with a certain proportion of black and white milk and adjusted with sugar to my personal taste, was not impressive.
-The next morning, I mustered the courage to ask about it, and the answer I received was simply, "It's self-mixed."
+The next morning, I mustered the courage to ask about it, and the answer was simply, "It's self-mixed."

 Users who liked